Research

 The Sun shows a trend of apparent relative depletion in refractory elements with increasing condensation temperature compared to 80% of its Sun-like counterparts (Bedell+2018) , but the source of this relative depletion is unknown.
 Early work from Melendez+09 , posits that the terrestrial planets have locked up these refractory elements.
 More recently, Booth and Owens (2020) suggested that giant planets (e.g. Jupiter) can create dust traps preventing the infall of refractory rich dust onto the host star.
 In this work we aim to determine if this apparent refractory depletion is due to the planets in the solar system by comparing refractory abundances for solar analogs and identified solar analog planet hosts.

 We infer abundances for C, N, O, Na, Mn, Cr, Si, Fe, Ni, Mg, V, Ca, Ti, Al, and Y for > 17,000 solar analogs (50 of which are planet hosts) with Gaia RVS spectra (R=11,200) using the Cannon, a data-driven method (Ness+2018) .
 We find that the Sun remains refractory depleted compared to other Sun-like stars regardless of our current knowledge of the planets they host.
 This is inconsistent with the above theories of various types of planets locking up or sequestering refractories.
 Read the paper here.
-This work was done in collaboration with Professor Melissa Ness, Dr. Graham Edwards, Professor Elisabeth Newton, and Dr. Megan Bedell.
+This work was done in collaboration with Professor Melissa Ness, Professor Graham Edwards, Professor Elisabeth Newton, and Dr. Megan Bedell.
 Stay tuned for future updates on our ongoing efforts to figure out what's up with the Sun!

 Linear fits of solar analogs (navy filled circles), close-in giant planet hosts (purple unfilled circles), giant planet hosts (pink unfilled diamonds), and terrestrial/small planet hosts (green squares) for element mean abundances and respective standard errors of the means from Na (958 K) to Y (1659 K).
-The slopes are indistinguishable within the errors, suggesting the increased relative depletion with condensation temperature of the Sun is unrelated to our current knowledge of planet host status.When was the last fast-acting dynamical event in our Solar neighborhood (Maybe as recently as < 120 Myr years ago!)
+The slopes are indistinguishable within the errors, suggesting the increased relative depletion with condensation temperature of the Sun is unrelated to our current knowledge of planet host status.

 The kinematics of stars in our Galaxy carry information about their dynamical history.
 It is generally assumed that stars are born on near-circular orbits, but over their lifetimes, their orbits can be dynamically perturbed to a more eccentric state.
 Corrugations of stars (hereafter referred to as wrinkles) in the solar neighborhood have been found at eccentric orbits using Gaia DR2 kinematics as shown in rectangular boxes in the figure reproduced from Trick+19 .
 Note these data are plotted in galactic action space, but you can interpret this plot as size of stellar orbit versus eccentricity of stellar orbit about the Galaxy.